seekayel/kamlasater.com/src/routes/blog/how-to-fail-at-serverless-stateless.md

 Lambda logic:

-1) Invoke with S3 path to file
+- Invoke with S3 path to file
-1) Read 10+mb files from S3 to /tmp
+- Read 10+mb files from S3 to /tmp
-1) Process file
+- Process file
-1) Write results to S3
+- Write results to S3
-1) Respond with S3 path to transformed file
+- Respond with S3 path to transformed file
-1) Serverless FTW!
+- Serverless FTW!

-Everything works great until... inconsistent out of disk space errors, or no space left on device.
+Everything works great until... inconsistent out of disk space errors, or no space left on device (depending on your OS/language stack).

 ## How to Fail